katyamust/spark-in-production/src/python/src/tests/README.md

-## Unit Testing
+# Unit Testing

-Unit tests utilize a full-featured Spark context available though the [DevContainer](/.devcontainer/README.md) to simulate test workloads and assert the results.
-Pyhton unit-testing framework [`pytest`](https://docs.pytest.org/en/latest/) is used on top as the main archestration engine.
+Unit tests utilize a full-featured Spark context available though the [DevContainer](/.devcontainer/README.md) to simulate test workloads and validate the results.
+The Python unit-testing framework [`pytest`](https://docs.pytest.org/en/latest/) is used on top as the main orchestration engine.

 ## Testing and Fixtures